rebeccoder/Aurum-Reborn/README.md

 ---
 * <strong>Problem:</strong> Footer Logo Display
 * <strong>Cause:</strong> The footer logo image was not displaying on certain pages (e.g., product info page, edit product page, product management page) due to the incorrect path used for the image source (src) attribute in the template file.
-*<strong>Solution:</strong> Update the image source (src) attribute in the template file to point to the correct location of the footer logo image.
+* <strong>Solution:</strong> Update the image source (src) attribute in the template file to point to the correct location of the footer logo image.
 Ensure that the correct relative path or absolute path is used to access the image from the project-level media directory.
 Verify that the image is accessible from the specific pages where it is intended to be displayed.

+---
+* <strong>Problem:</strong> Unexpected side scroll
+* <strong>Cause:</strong> A margin that was caused by using certain Bootstrap elements, namely the row elements without wrapping the 'container-fluid' class in a div.
+* <strong>Solution:</strong> After downloading the Chrome extension Pestiside I was able to find what element exactly was causing the margin.
+I looked into it on StackOverflow and found out more about the containers and rows and decided 'container-fluid' was the best option

+---

 ### Unresolved Issues
 - Couldn't get the delivery banner to stay closed once the close button had been pressed.
-It will on the page the users one but not if they navigate to another page.
+It will on the page the users on when exiting but not if they navigate to another.
+This will need to be fixed if going live as it causes an inconvenience to the user.

 ## Deployment

-### Deploying to Heroku
+- The final Deployed site can be found [here](https://aurum-reborn-46fdfe47f435.herokuapp.com//)
+- I have included details of my initial deployment in a separate document called [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Credits